Rafał Kurzawa

-Rafał Maciej Kurzawa (born 29 January 1993) is a Polish professional footballer who plays as a left winger for Ekstraklasa club Bruk-Bet Termalica.
+Rafał Maciej Kurzawa (born 29 January 1993) is a Polish professional footballer who plays as a left winger for I liga club Bruk-Bet Termalica.

 Club career

 On 31 January 2019, Kurzawa was loaned out to Danish Superliga club FC Midtjylland for six months.
 He returned to Amiens SC in the summer 2019, but did not take part in any games for the club, before being loaned out to another Danish club Esbjerg fB on 26 January 2020 for the rest of the season.
 Returning to Amiens in summer 2020, his contract was terminated by mutual agreement on 6 October.